๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 ๐ŸŽฏ When to Use Abstract Class vs Interface

-You need to define common base with some logic Abstract Class
+You need to define common base for related classes Abstract Class Shares implementation details

 ๐Ÿ” Interface + Abstract Class Together